SwissPowershell/SPS-Host-Module/README.md

 	![Write-Line Example 4](https://swisspowershell.files.wordpress.com/2015/12/write-line_example4.png)

 ## Add-ChoiceItem
-  Create Choice-Item to use with Write-ChoiceMenu
+  Create a Choice Item to use with Write-ChoiceMenu
   * Create a Menu item that return a string

 ### Examples